 Intended outcome Success criteria Daily quality first teaching for all including disadvantaged pupils.
 Monitoring of teaching and learning shows that all pupils are receiving quality first teaching.
 Staff CPD has a positive impact on the quality of teaching and learning.
-This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Outcomes for pupils who are disadvantaged and also have SEND show that interventions and provision is well- matched to pupil need Staff are trained in identifying and addressing the needs of pupils with SEND and deliver effective provision as evidenced in SAP outcomes.
+This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative, as well as summative assessments.
+Outcomes for pupils who are disadvantaged and also have SEND show that interventions and provision is well- matched to pupil need Staff are trained in identifying and addressing the needs of pupils with SEND and deliver effective provision as evidenced in SAP targets and outcomes.
 Support and Achievement Plans (SAPs) show that the implemented provision for pupils with SEND is enabling pupils to make at least expected progress towards their SAP targets.
+Phonics teaching and learning is secure for all children, with regular timetables teaching learning, assessment and intervention as identified from EYFS and into KS1 and beyond.
+Our 2023/24 phonics screening results across both school sites resulted in a 75% pass in year 1 and 83% pass for year 2 retakes.
 Pupils throughout the school are articulate and confident communicators with a wide range of vocabulary.
 This will also be evident in reading, writing and performance opportunities.
-Pupils (without complex needs) use Tier 2 and 3 vocabulary both verbally and in writing.
-Evidenced in pupil voice, lesson observations and book scrutiny.
-All pupils have confidently communicated with a large audience Improved reading fluency among disadvantaged pupils.
-The phonics screening test in 2023/24 shows that more than 88% of disadvantaged pupils without SEND pass (National data 2018/19) and 48% of those with SEND (National data 2018/19)
+Pupils (without complex needs) use Tier 2 and 3 vocabulary both verbally and in writing (Tier 2 and 3 vocabulary are terms used to describe different levels of words in the vocabulary tier system.
+Tier 2 words are high-frequency, academic, and nuanced words that can be used across multiple subjects or topics.
+Examples of tier 2 words are infer, form, analyse, and examine.
+Tier 3 words are low-frequency, subject-specific, and specialized words that are usually limited to a content domain.
+Examples of tier 3 words are lava, DNA, algorithm, and Renaissance) Evidenced in pupil voice, lesson observations, book scrutiny and performance or presentation opportunities with an audience.